4 Things You Need To Know About Your Child Modeling

 - Alex Kruk in LA

-Of course this is easier said than done, but its worth it.
+Of course, this is easier said than done, but its worth it.
 I can definitely be described as a mama agent/photographer and even though my skills to hustle and photograph are quite good, I too need some agent help.
 What I learned is that once you sign on with an agent, you better be prepared to work.
-There is no one doing more juggling than me with four kids, a blog, two dogs and my youngest being 7 months old.
+There is no one doing more juggling than me with four kids, a blog, two dogs and my youngest at home.
 It’s hard, but I do it.

-Here are the agents I would start with:
+Here are the agents I would start with for your child modeling and acting:

 - LA Models